List of Fenerbahçe S.K. managers

 This is a list of all managers of Fenerbahçe football team, including honours, from 1906-1907 season.
-From the beginning of the club's official managerial records in 3 May 1907 to the start of the 2025-26 season, Fenerbahçe football team have had 80 full-time managers The last manager of the team was Jose Mourinho, whose term ended on 29 August 2025.
+From the beginning of the club's official managerial records in 3 May 1907 to the start of the 2025-26 season, Fenerbahçe football team have had 80 full-time managers.
+Assistant manager Zeki Murat Göle is current interim manager following the sacking of Domenico Tedesco in April 2026.